 Politely refuse and say as little as possible to the officer (other than to tell him or her that you want to talk with a lawyer before answering any questions.)

 Contact A DUI Defense Attorney

-Contact an experienced Orlando DUI defense attorney at The Defense Group, or call us at 407-831-1956, or one of the other numbers listed above, for a free consultation.
+Contact our experienced Central Florida DUI Defense Attorneys at The Defense Group at (407) 831-1956 or (352) 742-9090, for a prompt and free consultation.
 We are available 24 hours a day for your emergency needs, and appointments can be arranged for nights or weekends if necessary.